elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-significance-of-the-atomic-number-in-identifying-elements.md

 url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-identifying-elements
 score: -1.0
 related_article1:
-    id: 167281
+    id: 167292
-    title: How do protons, neutrons, and electrons contribute to the structure of an atom?
+    title: >-
+        What are the bonding capabilities of carbon that make it unique?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-protons-neutrons-and-electrons-contribute-to-the-structure-of-an-atom
+    url: /learn/chemistry/questions/what-are-the-bonding-capabilities-of-carbon-that-make-it-unique
 related_article2:
-    id: 167288
+    id: 167285
-    title: What is electronegativity and how does it influence chemical bonding?
+    title: >-
+        How is atomic mass calculated and why is it important?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-electronegativity-and-how-does-it-influence-chemical-bonding
+    url: /learn/chemistry/questions/how-is-atomic-mass-calculated-and-why-is-it-important
 related_article3:
-    id: 167282
+    id: 167290
-    title: What is the difference between covalent and ionic bonds in terms of electron interaction?
+    title: >-
+        How do valence electrons determine the chemical properties and reactivity of an element?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-covalent-and-ionic-bonds-in-terms-of-electron-interaction
+    url: /learn/chemistry/questions/how-do-valence-electrons-determine-the-chemical-properties-and-reactivity-of-an-element
 related_article4:
-    id: 167290
+    id: 167291
-    title: How do valence electrons determine the chemical properties and reactivity of an element?
+    title: >-
+        Why is carbon considered versatile in biological molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-valence-electrons-determine-the-chemical-properties-and-reactivity-of-an-element
+    url: /learn/chemistry/questions/why-is-carbon-considered-versatile-in-biological-molecules
 related_article5:
-    id: 167287
+    id: 167280
-    title: How are ions formed and what determines their electrical charge?
+    title: >-
+        What are the defining characteristics of matter and how do they relate to elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-ions-formed-and-what-determines-their-electrical-charge
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-matter-and-how-do-they-relate-to-elements
 ---

 &nbsp;